libretro/fmsx-libretro/README.md

 ## BIOS

-BIOS ROMs are loading from RetroArch's `system_directory`.
+BIOS ROMs are loaded from RetroArch's `system_directory`.
+The screen will remain black if required ROMs are missing.

 These BIOS ROMs are required for execution:
 * MSX1: MSX.ROM